nagsterFVZ/self-driving/docs/docs/blogs/rane.md

 ## Week 11: 21-11-2022
 This week we printed a new chassis, we did this using 2 materials so we could leave the chassis in water for a day and the supports would dissolve.
 This wasnt a great succes, the frame was sticky and smaller holes weren't empty of the material.
 We cleaned it asmuch as needed so we could use the frame.
 The has to be a working frame so we made some axles for our wheels, mounted the differential and gears.
 ## Week 12: 28-11-2022
 This week was a little les productive for me, still made some changes to the chassis.
 Also did some testing with Floris to check clearances and if everything runs smoothly.
 Then I sent the adjusted chassis to the printing lab so we had something to test on.
-I also did some more documentation.
+We needen a new brushless motor that was compatible with our battery and ESC, we calculated new speeds etc. I also did some more documentation.
 ## Feedback Sessions
 ### First Feedback Session: 22-09-2022
 Write down a date with revision number, the rest was good and no problems were found.